csev/dj4e/assn/dj4e_ads1.md

         def __str__(self):
             return self.title

-(3) The routes for the update and delete operations should be of the form `/ad/14/update` and `/ad/14/delete`.
-Something like the following should work in your urls.py:
+(3) Pull in pieces of `owner` application other than `models.py`.
+Then adapt the `admin.py`, `views.py`, `urls.py`, and templates to be suitable for a classified ad application and the above model.
+Make sure to follow the url patterns the update and delete operations.
+They chould be of the form `/ad/14/update` and `/ad/14/delete`.
+Something like the following should work in your `urls.py`:

     urlpatterns = [
         path('', views.AdListView.as_view()),